Denial does not erase COVID-19's destruction

 Medical professionals also point out that among some younger people and those with no obvious health risks, the coronavirus can be fatal or make some people very ill.
 Some survivors face what could be lifelong complications.

 We all have a stake in controlling the spread of coronavirus, even if only a small percentage of us have gotten sick so far.
+COVID-19 is not a hoax.so far.
 COVID-19 is not a hoax.